Nazdarovja/Security_Assignment/README.md

 - will be run on port 3333 by default
 ```
 Now the application is running, the first and second part will be managed by the process manager(remember to stop it after using it because it is really hackable).
 The third part is not setup to restart, because it is even more hackable and is victim to code injection, so the server can be hijacked via your application.
-Also this serves the purpouse that you can see who wins the race, because the server will be terminated, and the last print is from the winner.
+Also this serves the purpose that you can see who wins the race, because the server will be terminated, and the last print is from the winner.
 For a class demo, run part3 from a terminal, mirrored to a projector, so you and the class can see the progress.

 # Short assignment descriptions